-Our sky charts can’t adequately convey the Winter Circle’s humongous size!
+No chart can adequately convey the Winter Circle’s humongous size!
 It dwarfs the constellation Orion the Hunter, which is a rather large constellation, occupying the southwestern part of the Winter Circle pattern.

 By the way, the moon is now showing you where the sun resides (more or less) in front of the backdrop stars in the month of June.
 So enjoy the Winter Circle.
 And contemplate the sun being in this part of the sky when summer returns to the Northern Hemisphere!